dirceuBarquette/Assets/README.md

 # Assets

-Assets is a simple application which goal is controll and analyses of investiments in assets.
+Assets is a simple application which goal is control and analyses of investiments in assets.

 **You can transform these raw records below...**